 Allergy testing measures how a person reacts to specific allergens, such as tree pollen, pet dander, foods, medications or molds.
 A “positive” allergy test means that a person has a specific allergic antibody to the substance tested.
 This often means that the person is allergic.

-Allergy tests can be conducted for most common allergies, including plant pollens, molds, dust mites, animal dander, insect stings, drugs such as penicillin, and various foods such as peanuts, eggs, wheat, shellfish and milk.
+Allergy tests can be conducted for most common allergies, including plant pollens, molds, dust mites, animal dander, insect stings, and various foods such as peanuts, eggs, wheat, shellfish and milk.